Managing the Complete Clinical Response

 There are several small prospective studies that may help in the decision-making process.
 Overall, in those patients with no demonstrable signs of tumor after initial neoadjuvant therapy, followed by “watch and wait”, there seems to be a 91% three-year survival overall.
 This compares well with those patients who underwent the more traditional operative treatment after neoadjuvant therapy.
 Of the “watch and wait” group, 25% required an operation due to tumor regrowth.
 Seven percent of the “watch and wait” group developed distant metastases.
 This is still comparable to the operative group.
 The three-year survival in patients who recurred and underwent an operation was 87%.

 Large, collaborative institutional prospective randomized studies are in the early stages and are ongoing.

-Looming on the horizon, is the work being done at the laboratory bench level, whereby researchers are looking for genetic markers which might inform the patient and clinician as to which tumors are amenable to a “watch and wait” approach.
+Looming on the horizon is the work being done at the laboratory bench level, whereby researchers are looking for genetic markers that might inform the patient and clinician as to which tumors are amenable to a “watch and wait” approach.
 However, this work is in its infancy.

 What is the Standard of care?
 Who can Watch and Wait?